 Where Did You Trope Last Night?

 - Alternative Rock: Acoustic renditions of Nirvana songs from previous albums, along with cover material.

 - Bowdlerize: The original 1994 album release cut some of the conversations with the audience.
-In one of the cut conversations Cobain says they can't play "Pennyroyal Tea" and "On A Plain" back to back, then says: "Let's just do it anyway, who cares, it's a television show.
+In one of the cut conversations, Kurt says they can't play "Pennyroyal Tea" and "On a Plain" back to back, then says: "Let's just do it anyway, who cares, it's a television show.
 They'll edit in a different order afterwards."
 Despite that they perform "Dumb" instead afterwards.
-There's also a funny conversation about Davey And Goliath before Cobain performs the Meat Puppets songs.
+There's also a funny conversation about Davey and Goliath before Cobain performs the Meat Puppets songs.

 - During "Lake of Fire" Cobain at one point originally came in too early and quickly muffled his line, before singing it at the appropriate moment.
 This moment was removed from the original 1994 release.

 - Cover Album: The group covered songs by The Vaselines ("Jesus Doesn't Want Me for a Sunbeam"), David Bowie (The title track from The Man Who Sold the World,) Meat Puppets ("Oh, Me", "Plateau", "Lake of Fire") and Lead Belly ("Where Did You Sleep Last Night?" is a cover of "In the Pines".)